osanlan/hybridisvelte2.0/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## if popperjs is beign a lil bitch
+Adding "type": "module" to node_modules/@popperjs/core/package.json does work